JdeRobot/RoboticsAcademy/_pages/exercises/MobileRobots/real_follow_person.md

 ## Theory
 When we are designing a robotic application that knows how to follow a person, the most important mission is knowing how to detect it and not lose it.

 The first step is the detection of persons.
-We perform this first task using a **Convolutional Neural Network (CNN)**.
-It is a type of network where the first neurons capture groups of pixels and these neurons form new groups for next layers.
-For more information, see this [link](https://www.analyticsvidhya.com/blog/2021/05/convolutional-neural-networks-cnn/)
+We perform this first task using a *Region-based Convolutional Neural Network (R-CNN)*. *CNN* are a type of networks where the first neurons capture groups of pixels and these neurons form new groups for next layers doing convolutions with *Kernel* filters.
+The neurons of the output layer return the percentage probability that the image belongs to a given class (*classification*).
+For more information, see this [link](https://www.analyticsvidhya.com/blog/2021/05/convolutional-neural-networks-cnn/).
+With a *R-CNN* we use a CNN on many regions of the image and we select those regions with more probability of success.
+There are many types of architectures based on R-CNN as Yolo or SSD.
+In this exercise you will use a SSD trained model.
+If you want to know how SSD works you can access this [link](https://developers.arcgis.com/python/guide/how-ssd-works/)

+{% include gallery id="r-cnn" caption="Region-based Convolutional Neural Network (R-CNN)" %}

-Once we detect all the people in the image, we can establish several **criteria** to decide which person we are going to follow
+Once we detect all the people in the image, we can establish several *criteria* to decide which person we are going to follow

-In order not to lose it we can use **tracking** algorithms.
+In order not to lose it we can use *tracking* algorithms.
 A homemade method that usually works well is for each iteration to locate the Centroid of each Bounding Box and compare it with the chosen Centroid of the previous frame.
 We will stay with that bounding box that has the closest centroid and area most similar to the chosen bounding box of the previous frame.

 The second step is to use the kobuki base actuators to move and get closer to the person.
-To achieve this goal, we look at the **location** of the centroid of the candidate bounding box.
+To achieve this goal, we look at the *location* of the centroid of the candidate bounding box.
 Depending on the position we will establish a certain angular speed.

-An easy method to implement is **discretized case-based behavior**.
+An easy method to implement is *discretized case-based behavior*.
 We take the width of an image and divide it into X number of columns.
 We assign a certain angular velocity to each range, and, depending on where the centroid is, we will apply the corresponding velocity

 {% include gallery id="how_to_follow_person" caption="How to follow a person" %}

 Another method, a bit more complicated but more efficient, is to implement a PID controller for the angular velocity.
 With a good design of a [**PID controller**](#pid-controller) we will obtain a more precise and less oscillatory turning response.

 However, the robot moves through an environment where there may be obstacles.
 There is an algorithm called [**VFF (Virtual Force Field)**](#virtual-force-field) that allows us to avoid crashes while following a target.
-It is based on the sum of attraction and repulsion vectors that cause a different sense of direction
+It is based on the sum of attraction and repulsion vectors that cause a different sense of direction.

+## Virtual Force Field
+The Virtual Force Field Algorithm works this way:

+* The robot assigns an *Attraction Vector* to the objective (person).
+With a image, you will have to use the *Field of View* of the camera (60 degrees) to know the angle of each pixel with the center of the image.
+You can set a fixed module vector with a 2D camera.
+* The robot assigns a *Repulsion Vector* to the obstacle according to its sensor readings that points away from the waypoint.
+This is done by summing all the vectors that are translated from the sensor readings.
+* The robot follows the *Final Vector* obtained by summing the target and obstacle vector.

+{% include gallery id="vff" caption="Virtual Force Field" %}

 ## PID Controller
 To understand PID Control, let us first understand what is Control in general.